-Kent ISD's Explorers Program is designed to increase student awareness of the diverse careers available and to expand the talent pipeline in the Kent County area.
-Students will participate in weekly job shadows around the Grand Rapids area to better understand the skills required for success, the academic training needed, the different working environments available, and the career paths that exist for those interested in the spotlighted fields.
+Kent ISD's Groundhog Shadow Day is designed to increase student awareness of the diverse careers available.
+Students will participate in a one-day job shadow around the Grand Rapids area to better understand the skills required for success, the academic training needed, the different working environments available, and the career paths that exist.